 Place your mixing bowl on the scale and weigh 700g of the water (save 50g) and 200g of your leaven.
 Using your hand, incorporate the leaven a bit by squeezing it through your fingers.
-Save the rest of your leaven - this is now your starter!
-Feed it as usual.
+Save the rest of your leaven to use in discard recipes!

 Add both flours and mix together with your hand.
 Mix until you don't see any more dry flour in the bowl.
 The dough will become sticky, so it's useful to keep one hand clean.
 Dunk your clean hand in water, and remove the sticky dough from your other hand.
 Then dip your dough spatula in water and scrape the edges of the bowl, making it as clean as possible.